 When you go for your annual physical, make sure your doctor performs or recommends these simple tests that may save your health — and your life — later.
 (Note that your doctor may recommend additional tests based on your personal health profile.)

-Thyroid hormone test.
 Your thyroid, that innocuous looking gland in your neck, is the body’s powerhouse, producing hormones needed for metabolism.
 Aging (and an erratic immune system) can wreak havoc causing a variety of problems, especially in women.
-That’s why women should get a thyroid test at age 50 and then every five years.
-Walk-in Lab’s anti-aging hormone panels include thyroid testing and gender specific hormone testing for men and women.
+That’s why women should get a thyroid blood test at age 50 and then every five years.
+Walk-in Lab’s anti-aging hormone panels include thyroid testing and gender specific hormone testing for men and hormone testing for women.

-Blood pressure.
 Untreated high blood pressure is an equal opportunity killer — it kills your heart, your brain, your eyes and your kidneys.
 Don’t let hypertension sneak up on you.
 Get the test.
 It’s simple, it’s cheap and it’s quick.
-Click here to save on heart health testing.
+Click to save on heart health testing.

-Cholesterol profile.
 Do you have high cholesterol?
 Find out — at least once every five years (more if you’re at risk for a heart attack).
 Controlling your cholesterol can add years to your life.
-Walk-in Lab offers heart health panels that includes: Lipid Panel With Total Cholesterol: HDL Ratio, Thyroid Panel with Thyroid-stimulating Hormone (TSH), Complete Blood Count (CBC) With Differential & Plateletes, Kidney Panel, Liver Panel, Glucose, Fluids and Electrolytes, Mineral and Bone, C-Reactive Protein (Cardiac Assessment), Homocysteine, Lipoprotein-assoc.
+Walk-in Lab offers heart health panels that includes: Lipid Panel With Total Cholesterol: HDL Ratio, Thyroid Panel with Thyroid-stimulating Hormone (TSH), Complete Blood Count (CBC) With Differential & Platelets, Kidney Panel, Liver Panel, Glucose, Fluids and Electrolytes, Mineral and Bone, C-Reactive Protein /CRP Blood Test (Cardiac Assessment), Homocysteine, Lipoprotein-assoc.
 Phos A2 (PLAC), NMR LipoProfile, Vertical Auto Profile (VAP)

-Blood Sugar.
 Untreated diabetes can destroy your health, causing heart disease, kidney failure, and blindness.
 Don’t let it.
 Get a fasting blood sugar test at least once every three years and take control of diabetes early.
-Walk-in Lab also offers a diabetes panel that includes Complete Metabolic Panel (CMP-14) with Glucose, Complete Blood Count (CBC)‘s, Hemoglobin A1C plus Insulin, Urinalysis, Microalbumin, and C-Peptide.
+Walk-in Lab also offers a diabetes panel that includes Complete Metabolic Panel (CMP-14) with Glucose, Complete Blood Count (CBC)‘s, Hemoglobin A1C plus Insulin, Urinalysis, Microalbumin, and C-Peptide Serum Test.

 Use your birthday as a gentle reminder to schedule a visit to your dentist, and call your doctor to see if there are important tests you should take.
 By investing an hour or two now, you may be able to add years to your life.